RIKEN-RCCS/lens3/README.md

 Lens3 works as a reverse-proxy and a manager of MinIO instances.
 It launches a MinIO instance on an S3 request, redirects file access requests to the instance, and manages the life-time of the instance.
-This service, called "Mux", is started as a systemd service.
+This service, called "Lens3-Mux", is started as a systemd service.
 Lens3 also provides a simple Web-UI for managing a bucket pool.
 A "bucket pool" is a management unit in Lens3 which is associated to each MinIO instance.
 A Web-UI is used to register S3 buckets to a pool.
-This service, called "Api", is started as a systemd serivce.
+This service, called "Lens3-Api", is started as a systemd serivce, too.

 ## Guides